 TRAFFIC also helps to raise awareness about the conservation plight of wild Tigers.

 A TRAFFIC briefing paper, Deciding the Tiger's future (PDF, 200 KB) and a discussion document, Revitalizing the Global Tiger Forum (PDF, 120 KB), prepared for the Global Tiger Workshop in Kathmandu, Nepal, October 2009.

-More about TRAFFIC's work on Tiger conservation is available from reports in the Publications section of the TRAFFIC website, under Cats
+More about TRAFFIC's work on Tiger conservation is available from reports in the Publications section of the TRAFFIC website, under Cats.

-TRAFFIC has also teamed up with Chantecaille, a leading makeup, skincare and fragrance company, whose recently launched Le Tigre collection features the Bengal Tiger.
+TRAFFIC has also teamed up with Chantecaille, a leading makeup, skincare and fragrance company, who recently launched Le Tigre collection features the Bengal Tiger.
 5% of the profits from sales of the collection are being donated to TRAFFIC to help fund our conservation work saving wild Tigers.